phaze9/SummerOfCode/README.md

 [GitHub](https://github.com)

 Day 2: Fork SummerOfCode
 Fork the SummerOfCode project.
 Edit the file README.md to improve the instructions for SummerOfCode.
 Find out how Markdown syntax works.
-Submit a pull request via the GitHub web interface.
+Submit a pull request for your changes from the GitHub web interface.

+## Day 3: VisualStudio Code
+- Install VisualStudio Code
+  - Install the GitHub plugin [Connect to GitHub](https://visualstudio.github.com)
+- Setup SummerOfCode project from your fork
+- Pull upstream changes from phaze9/SummerOfCode
+- Create a pull request for README.md in VisualStudio

 [Fork a repo](https://help.github.com/en/github/getting-started-with-github/fork-a-repo)
 [Mastering Markdown](https://guides.github.com/features/mastering-markdown/)